 Among the youngest adult population in North America, a negative view of Israel is becoming the new normal.

 A century ago, respected Christian scholars and prominent church statesmen propelled Zionism.
-But today, a growing anti-Zionism characterizes a younger Christian cohort.
-In particular, those referred to as “Millennials” (defined by Pew Research Center as those born between 1981 and 1996).
+But today, a growing anti-Zionism characterizes a younger Christian cohort, Millennials and Gen Z in particular (those born after 1981 and through early 2000s).

 Millenial Christian Anti-Zionism